-A trip to see the Gannets of Noss
+The Gannets of Noss

 The problem with this however is that I have two children, aged 6 and 9, and though the walk is not beyond their abilities – the idea of children near a cliff edge is too much for a nervous nelly like me!
 However, during a recent trip to Shetland I found the perfect solution!

 Gannets hunt fish by diving into the sea and pursuing their prey underwater.
 We were advised to track a flying gannet – eventually it would dive into the water like an arrow and catch a fish!
 Gannets strike the water at 100 kilometres per hour (62 mph)!
-To help with this, Gannets have no external nostrils; these are located inside the mouth instead!
+To help with this, gannets have no external nostrils; these are located inside the mouth instead!
 They also have air sacs in their face and chest which act like bubble wrapping, cushioning the impact with the water!

-There are also other boat tour operators available to see the gannets of Noss.
+We’d heartily recommend this boat trip to anyone wanting to see a wilder side of Shetland!
+There are also various boat tour operators available to see the gannets of Noss.
 Please visit the Lerwick Tourist Office for more information.

-Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, enjoys films and audiobooks, eats a little too much for his own good.
+Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, adores audiobooks and films, eats a little too much for his own good.